vinitkumar/vinitkumar.me/content/blog/programming-heroes/index.md

 - [Daniel Stenberg (C)](https://twitter.com/bagder)

 Daniel is the lead author and creator of the CURL project.
 If you deal with any web-services as a developer or end-user, you must have used his code.
-Not only does he leads the development of CURL, but he also live-streams his coding sessions for us mere mortals to learn from.
+Not only does he lead the development of CURL, but he also live-streams his coding sessions for us mere mortals to learn from.
 His streams are always to the point and are high in educational content.

 Daniel is excellent at system programming, C and networking in particular.